-(4) Reimbursing any person for reasonable remedial costs incurred with the prior authorization of the Secretary in responding to a hazardous substance remedy, including remedies of releases from underground storage tanks, pursuant to authorization of the Secretary.
+(4) Reimbursing, or directly paying, any person for reasonable remedial costs incurred with the prior authorization of the Secretary in responding to a hazardous substance remedy, including remedies of releases from underground storage tanks, pursuant to authorization of the Secretary.
 Direct payments may be made to the certified environmental consultant who performed the remedial work provided that the brownfield developer acknowledge and sign the remedial work invoice.

 (5) Conducting emergency response actions pursuant to §§ 9106, 6308 and 7406 of this title.

 (6) Through the Delaware Economic Development Office, providing low interest loans to nonprofit organizations and small businesses who are potentially responsible parties with an executed settlement agreement with the Department.

 (7) Payment to the Division of Revenue for the costs of administering § 9114 of this title.